 VABVI follows the rules and regulations of the VT AOE, as described in Chapter 4.
-Students must have a visual acuity of 20/70 or worse in the better eye or a peripheral field loss of 20 degrees or less.
-Students who have a diagnosed progressive eye disease also qualify, as do students who are functionally blind, as in the case of some students with cortical visual impairments.
+Students may have a visual acuity of 20/70 or worse in the better eye or a peripheral field loss of 20 degrees or less.
+Students who have a diagnosed progressive eye disease also qualify, as do students who are functionally blind, as in the case of some students with cortical visual impairments, or convergence insufficiency, or have other vision conditions that adversely affect a child's educational performance.

-5. If a student has a mild visual impairment and a slight hearing impairment, does he qualify as deafblind?
+5. If a student has mild visual impairment and a slight hearing impairment, does he qualify as deafblind?